top of page

 Whom We Serve

 This Initiative provides timely resources to researchers, educators, physicians, and clinical trial participants engaged in the quest for more timely diagnoses, more effective treatments, and improved pain management for African American patients.
-We encourage frequent visits to this site, as our resources and services will be regularly updated and expanded.

 Young_Scientist.jpg

-Facts about Pancreatic Cancer
+Pancreatic Cancer is the

-Pancreatic Cancer is the third leading cause of
+third leading cause of

 cancer deaths in the U.S.